mxschlz/Neurobio2_2023/README.md

 ## Credits

-This course was developed by Max Schulz, Jakab Pilaszanovich and Hannah at the University of Leipzig, AG Neurobiologie.
+This course was developed by Max Schulz, Jakab Pilaszanovich and Hannah Ziesenies at the University of Leipzig, AG Neurobiologie.

 ## License